 #OnInitialized / OnInitializedAsync

-Allow initializing data after the parameter properties are set.
+Use these methods to initialize data after parameter properties are set.
 This method is called once per component in Blazor WebAssembly.
-In Blazor Server it could be called twice when using pre-rendered mode.
-You can use these methods to execute code only once in your code.
-For instance, you can get the set up the link between 2 components as in the Grid component.
+In Blazor Server, it may be called twice when using pre-rendered mode.
+You can use these methods to execute code only once.
+For instance, you can set up the link between 2 components as in the Grid component.

 protected override void OnInitialized()